timmcginley/41936/Roles/Client.md

 # Client

+The client is ...

-In this scenario the client is the new department of DTU X. That department does not exist yet.
+In this scenario the client is the new department of DTU Fri.
+DTU Fri is not really a department, it does not have any faculty, it doesn't even have any administration.
+All it has is an online booking service

+That department does not exist yet.
 So the driving force behind the project is the person funding.
 The funding is annonymous but we know that it is a previous student that has been very successful in deep tech development and investments since leaving DTU.

 ## Conditions
 * The client is in ultimate control of the design of the building